 - Decoy Birds: Placing plastic or carved owls and hawks near the area where woodpeckers are pecking can be effective for a few days, but the woodpeckers will soon become accustomed to the decoys.
 This can be useful for initially deterring woodpeckers, however, until stronger methods can be arranged.

 To be most effective, combine several woodpecker deterrent methods at once.
-Birds will quickly get used to one method and may resume their pecking, but several methods can be too troublesome and they will seek easier areas for their activities.
+Birds will quickly get used to one method and may resume their pecking, but several methods can be too troublesome or distressing and they will seek easier areas for their activities.

 Woodpecker Deterrents to Avoid